Day 8: Køge to Halmstad

 Why doesn’t it sink?

 My first mistake was unfastening the back of the Bean of Joy to get my waterproof out but I forgot to do it back up again.
-As I cycled (first) off the boat, the strap from the Bean of Joy got caught in the rear wheel of the bike, it stopped, skidded on the metal deck and I ended up on my arse.
+As I cycled off the boat first, the strap from the Bean of Joy got caught in the rear wheel of the bike, it stopped, skidded on the metal deck and I ended up on my arse.
 In front of two cyclists, four motorcyclists, 30 lorry drivers and about 200 car drivers.
 It was not one of my best moments.
-Of course, it goes without saying the the two cyclists were pretty Danish women…if you’re going to humiliate yourself, go all in.
+Of course, it goes without saying the the two cyclists were pretty Danish women…if you're going to humiliate yourself, go all in.

 The rear strap of the Bean of Happiness was now covered in chain lube which had been on the bike for the past 8 days and sorting out the strap got a fair amount of that filthy chain lube all over my hands and subsequently all over the handlebars and brake hoods.
 I finally got everything sorted out and headed into Helsinborg and immediately hit an 8% hill out of town.
 It was sunny and hot and the hill was brutal.
 The ankle was really sore on the hill and I started trying to only cycle with one leg.
 I’ll look like a fiddler crab by the time I get to Stockholm.
 Also, there’s something weird going on with my triceps.
 It’s like I’ve pulled a muscle.
 This bit was no fun.

-As soon as I’d hit the plateau, it got really dark and then the heavens opened.
-I stopped to take out my raincoat and once again forgot to do up the Bean of Love’s back strap properly so the whole bean fell out in the middle of a junction as I was crossing it.
-Which meant I had to run out in front of the huge articulated lorries trying to retrieve the bean.
-To be clear, this was not the bean’s fault.
+As soon as I'd hit the plateau, it got really dark and then the heavens opened.
+I stopped to take out my raincoat and once again forgot to do up the Bean of Love's strap properly so the whole bean fell out in the middle of a junction as I was crossing which meant I had to run out in front of the huge articulated lorries trying to retrieve the bean.
+To be clear, this was not the bean's fault.
 It was purely operator error.

 The rain was pouring down, I was soaked and everything was grim.